Aidar5/nattoeng/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 Variable unpacking
 ---------------------

-РThe unpacking of variables is a special syntax that allows to assign elements of an iterated object to variables.
+The unpacking of variables is a special syntax that allows to assign elements of an iterated object to variables.

 .. note::
-    ДThis functionality is often referred to as tuple unpacking but the unpacking works on any iterated object, not only with tuples
+    This functionality is often referred to as tuple unpacking but the unpacking works on any iterable object, not only with tuples

 Example of variable unpacking: